Skip to content

 Who can have atrial fibrillation?

-People with AF are 5 times more likely to have a stroke than those who do not.
-This is because the atria may not be squeezing strongly enough to push all the blood into the ventricles (lower chambers) and the blood can then pool in the atria and form clots.
-A clot may then travel to the brain and cause a stroke.
+People with AF are more likely to have a stroke.
+This is because the atria may not pump blood effectively, allowing it to pool and form clots.
+If a clot travels to the brain, it can cause a stroke.

 How is atrial fibrillation diagnosed?